 Once we had our octave band frequency sound levels, we were ready to perform our auralization.
 To accomplish this, we located a room that was similar in size and treatment to a typical patient room.
 Two speakers were positioned in adjacent corners of the room to get a diffuse sound field throughout the space.
 A sound level meter was then used to calibrate the signal emanating from the speakers, aligning it to the calculated values in each frequency band.
 This calibration included matching both the overall loudness and the frequency spectrum of the calculated values.

 Finally, the main stakeholders were brought into the room and allowed to listen to a side-by-side comparison of the differences between the various glazing options.
 This approach was invaluable to the hospital and the design team as it allowed them to experience what a patient might encounter during a helicopter fly by.
 In the end, the decision to upgrade the exterior glazing construction and improve the acoustical condition of the patient rooms was easy and well worth the cost.

 With all building elements demanding a piece of the budget, it is more important than ever to help end users make an educated choice when it comes to acoustics.
 With acoustics being among the highest complaints in occupied buildings, being open to deviating from the standard design process to educate, inform, and demonstrate is a vital part of the design process.

 Julie Fischer INCE, LEED AP BD+C is a Principal Consultant in the Washington DC office of NV5 Engineering & Technology (formerly Sextant Group).
 Julie directs our acoustics practice and is a leader and mentor for our team of acoustical consultants across North America.

-Use the form below and share your thoughts with us about acoustical design for healthcare.
+Use the form below and share your thoughts with us about acoustical design.